Russian-occupied territories in Georgia: Georgian reaction

 In October 2013, several rallies were held in Georgia to protest against Russian occupation.
 On 13 October, non-governmental organizations (NGOs) and students went to the village Ditsi to protest the "borderization".
 They symbolically lit torches and released balloons.
 At about 15:00, another rally started in the Georgian towns of Tbilisi, Rustavi, Telavi, Gori, Batumi, Kutaisi and Zugdidi.
 At about 19:00 a concert started on Rose Revolution Square in Tbilisi under the slogan "No to Occupation!
 No to Sochi Olympics!"

 President Giorgi Margvelashvili said on 26 February 2014, that "completely senseless" process of "borderization" aimed at "maintaining conflict".
 He said: "These barbed wire fences have no strategic military purpose whatsoever.
 This is an action definitely directly against the people – against those people who want to see and meet each other beyond barbed wire fences."

 On 3 March 2014, several hundred Georgians held a rally in the village Atotsi near the South Ossetian boundary protesting the resumption of installation of barbed wire by Russian soldiers.
 Demonstrators carried Ukrainian flags because they saw the similarity between the situation in Georgia and the crisis in Ukraine.
 Demonstrators also performed the Georgian anthem.
 Ossetian/Russian news agency OSInform reported that a rally was held by "Georgian fascist elements", the number of "the destructive elements" was about 500, and they were "accompanied by the Georgian Polizei".
 The news report concluded that "Georgian fascism is not finished off and is raising its head together with the Ukrainian supporters of Bandera."

 International position

-Abkhazia and South Ossetia mutually recognise one another as independent states, and both are also recognised by two other Russia-backed non-UN member states: Nagorno-Karabakh and Transnistria.
+Abkhazia and South Ossetia mutually recognise one another as independent states, and both are also recognised by one other Russia-backed non-UN member state: Transnistria.
 Only five United Nations member states recognise Abkhazia and South Ossetia: Nauru, Nicaragua, Russia, Syria, and Venezuela.

 Ukraine

-On 19 September 2008, Hryhoriy Omelchenko (uk), member of Verkhovna Rada from Yulia Tymoshenko Bloc, declared that Russia attacked Georgia without a declaration of war and occupied the Georgian territories.
+On 19 September 2008, Hryhoriy Omelchenko, member of Verkhovna Rada from Yulia Tymoshenko Bloc, declared that Russia attacked Georgia without a declaration of war and occupied the Georgian territories.
 He said that: "Therefore, according to international legal norms, Russian Federation is an aggressor, invader and occupant."
 He called for respect for inviolability of existing borders and territorial integrity.